strawberrysnails/neocities-snails/src/blog/april-update.md

   *Infinity Nikki* – 1.5 is a little buggy but I'm excited for new content.

 - **Watching:**
-  Demon Souls – Husband let me create his charecter, like always.
+  Demon Souls – Husband let me create his character, like always.
 Her name is Arizonyaa. ₍^. .^₎⟆

 ## Reading
 - **Started:**